IBM/ibm-openpages-local-mcp-server/README.md

 - Verify your OpenPages connection details
 - Ensure your authentication credentials are correct
 - For SSL certificate issues in development, you can set `SSL_VERIFY=False` (not recommended for production)

+## OpenPages MCP Server Roadmap

+The OpenPages MCP Server is continuously evolving to provide enhanced capabilities for AI integration with IBM OpenPages.
+Below is the roadmap outlining planned future developments:

+### Current Beta Version
+The current beta version of the OpenPages MCP Server is implemented as a local server with:
+- CRUD operations for key entities (Issues and Controls)
+- Local execution model with STDIO communication
+- Integration with watsonx.orchestrate and other MCP-compatible agents

+### Short-term Enhancements
+- **Expanded Entity Support**: Add CRUD operations for additional OpenPages entities such as Risks, Actions, and Assessments
+- **Enhanced Query Capabilities**: Improve filtering, sorting, and relationship traversal in query tools
+- **Use-Case Level Tools**: Develop higher-level tools that encapsulate common business processes and workflows

+### Long-term Vision
+- **Remote MCP Server**: Develop support for remote MCP server deployment that can be independently scaled alongside OpenPages instances
+- **HTTP Streaming Communication**: Implement streamable HTTP communication with agents for improved performance and scalability
+- **Advanced Analytics Integration**: Tools for integrating OpenPages data with analytics and reporting capabilities

+This roadmap represents our commitment to making OpenPages data and functionality more accessible to AI agents while maintaining security, performance, and usability.

 ## License